 3. Deadline for Approval

-The deadline for approval of a computer science internship for the fall or spring semester is the last day of the second week of that semester.
+The deadline for approval of a computer science internship for the fall or spring semester is two weeks after the start of that semester.
 The deadline for a summer internship is the last day of the first week of the first term of the summer semester.

 4. Responsibilities of Student Intern